 As a child, I spent a couple of summers in Greece, and I remember Greek salad being one of the best foods I ate there.
-While the meats, potatoes, and moussaka were all a bit too greasy for my taste, the salad was as fresh as can be, made with sheep's milk feta brought down into the seaside town we stayed in on the back of a mule.
+While the meats, potatoes, and moussaka were all a bit too greasy for my taste, the salad was as fresh as can be; in fact, it was made with sheep's milk feta brought down into the seaside town we stayed in on the back of a mule.
 That same mule would deliver tubs of delicious sheep's milk yogurt to our doorstep early every morning, and other mules were laden down with the reddest tomatoes, sweetest peppers, and so on.

 When I order Greek salad in a restaurant, I'm almost always disappointed because it's usually stuffed with cheap lettuce, or it's served with those flavorless, pitted black olives from a tin.
-An authentic Greek salad recipe worthy of the name should be free of such imposters.
+An authentic Greek salad recipe worthy of the name should be free of such impostors.

-Let's start with the basics: you need high-quality ingredients and the right combination of vegetables, cheese and olives to make a successful Greek salad.
-Here's what I usually start with loads of red peppers, some field tomatoes, a couple of thin-skinned cucumers such as English cucumbers (a pound of fresh pickling cucumbers does nicely as well), olives, fresh sheep's milk feta, and a red onion.
+Let's start with the basics: You need high-quality ingredients and the right combination of vegetables, cheese, and olives to make a successful Greek salad.
+I usually start with loads of red peppers, some field tomatoes, a couple of thin-skinned cucumbers such as English cucumbers (a pound of fresh pickling cucumbers does nicely as well), olives, fresh sheep's milk feta, and a red onion.

-For the seasoning, nothing but olive oil, vinegar, salt, pepper and thyme, with an optional garlic clove if you aren't planning to get up close and personal after dinner.
-The feta in the photo is a modest portion; I usually go for more, but that's all that was left in the fridge by the time I started working on this salad!
+For the seasoning, you need nothing but olive oil, vinegar, salt, pepper, and thyme, with an optional garlic clove if you aren't planning to get up close and personal after dinner.
+The feta in the photo above is a modest portion; I usually go for more, but that's all that was left in the fridge by the time I started working on this salad!

 - 4 large or 6 medium red bell peppers (or a combination of red, yellow, orange, and green)

 - 3 large or 4 medium field tomatoes